kasrababaei/swift-notes/Miscellaneous.md

 ## Date Formats

 The format string uses [the format patterns](http://unicode.org/reports/tr35/tr35-dates.html#Date_Format_Patterns) from the Unicode Technical Standard #35.
 The symbols are tabulated in the [Date Field Symbol table](http://unicode.org/reports/tr35/tr35-dates.html#Date_Field_Symbol_Table).

+A common mistake is to use YYYY. yyyy specifies the calendar year whereas YYYY specifies the year (of “Week of Year”), used in the ISO year-week calendar.
+In most cases, yyyy and YYYY yield the same number, however they may be different.
+Typically you should use the calendar year.